abbass-zain-eddine/VisionTransformerRepo/README.md

 		is to help the model to understand the position of each patch in the original image. those embeddings can be leared, but we can instead use sines and cosines waves.
-		In fact that is possible because, what positional vectors do is they add low frequency low frequency values to the tokens at the beginning of the image and high frequency values for the tokens referring to the end of the image.(check Vaswani et. al. Attention is all you need 2017).</li>
+		In fact that is possible because, what positional vectors do is they add low frequency values to the tokens at the beginning of the image and high frequency values for the tokens referring to the end of the image.(check Vaswani et. al. Attention is all you need 2017).</li>
 <li>step3: In this step we are going to build the most important part of the model, i.e. the Encoder Block
-		the encoder block is composed of a normalization step the tokens of each image from the image batch is normalized to have 0 mean and 1 std. the second step is to add the Multi-head Attention, and finally have some residual connctions to be added. those residua connections will help the system to extend without having the problem of vanishing gradient. thus for this step we are going to add a new class for the self attention. we build to classes one is a MultiHeadSelfAttention with loops and another implementation without loops. also we implement the Transformer Encoder block that is based on MHSA blocks. </li>
+		the encoder block is composed of a normalization step the tokens of each image from the image batch is normalized to have 0 mean and 1 std. the second step is to add the Multi-head Attention, and finally have some residual connctions to be added. those residua connections will help the system to extend without having the problem of vanishing gradient. thus for this step we are going two add a new class for the self attention. we build to classes one is a MultiHeadSelfAttention with loops and another implementation without loops. also we implement the Transformer Encoder block that is based on MHSA blocks. </li>
 <li>step4: This is the final step where we ill add the Multi Layer Perceptron responsible for classification